IBM-Cloud/tf-ibm-docs/README.md

 The side navigation contains "categories" or "headings" which group together resources.
 Items such as "Cloud Foundry Resources" and "Container Data Sources".
 These categories **ARE NOT** dynamic and must be manually created, updated, or deleted.
 The code for doing this is contained in [`./source/layouts/sidenav.erb`](./source/layouts/sidenav.erb).
 Both the inline code block at the top and the array loops inside the HTML will need to be updated.

+If a resource doesn't match a defined category, then it will simply be placed under an "Other" heading until one is added.

 # Injected Content

 For the landing page of each version (including the default as seen at `/index.html`) some content is injected.